sheltermanager/asm3/README.md

 This program is covered by the terms of the GNU General Public Licence v3.
 See the file LICENSE in this directory for details.

+As of version 45, ASM no longer supports Python 2.

 Dependencies
 ------------